falexandrou/falexandrou.github.io/_drafts/2021-01-15-a-few-things-to-consider-before-you-start-freelancing.md

 ### Work ethics quality & going that extra mile

 ### Cost estimation
+- Don’t charge only for the hours worked
+- Not fun when you need every client

 ### Being successful or even joining a marketplace is hard